Addressing Text Embedding Leakage in Diffusion-based Image Editing

 Results

-Performance of ALE-Edit across editing types
+Performance of ALE across different editing types

 BibTeX

-author={Mun, Sunung and Nam, Jinhwan and Cho, Sunghyun and Ok, Jungseul},
+author = {Mun, Sunung and Nam, Jinhwan and Cho, Sunghyun and Ok, Jungseul},

 }